 We committed several years ago to quitting at the end of 2017, whether or not we reached the magic number we had in mind.
-Fortunately, we blew through that number, and will be retiring at our stretch goal!
-We’re both allergic to budgets, but have had great success with a pay-yourself-first strategy that we’ve elevated to an art form — that is, we’re super good at hiding money from ourselves before we can think to spend it, a great tactic if you’re like us and struggle to save regularly.
+Fortunately, we blew through that number, and we retired at our stretch goal!
+We’re both allergic to budgets, but had great success with a pay-yourself-first strategy that we elevated to an art form — that is, we’re super good at hiding money from ourselves before we can think to spend it, a great tactic if you’re like us and struggle to save regularly.
 And we’ve done a lot of thinking about how we can be flexible once we do retire, fitting our lifestyle to whatever funds we’ll have available to us.